 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Concrete, brick, asphalt, and heavy dirt need the right container.
-Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on Santa Maria routes without breaking USDOT limits.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight over the rim while the truck stays legal.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need the right container.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim safely.
+We stay within USDOT truck weight limits on every Santa Maria route.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash in them — earn the lowest per-ton rate.
-We size the dumpster and dispatch the container based on a quick call with your site super regarding total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate your container size and dispatch after a quick call with the site super, and that means we track all tonnage carefully.

 Tonnage Limits and Weight Overage Policy